The EPA has powers to direct responsible parties to manage significantly contaminated land under the Contaminated Land Management Act 1997 (CLM Act).

 Significantly contaminated land

-If the EPA has reason to believe that land is contaminated and that the contamination is significant enough to warrant regulation, the agency may declare the land to be 'significantly contaminated land'.
+If the EPA has reason to believe that land is contaminated and that the contamination is significant enough to warrant regulation, it will be declared as 'significantly contaminated land'.

-Section 12 of the CLM Act defines matters to be considered by the EPA in assessing a site to determine whether or not to declare the land to be significantly contaminated including
+Section 12 of the CLM Act lists matters to be considered to determine whether or not the land is significantly contaminated, including whether

-- whether the uses to which the land are currently being put are likely to increase the risk of harm from the substances to uses on adjoining land (such as child care, dwellings or domestic food production)
+- the uses to which the land, and land adjoining it, are currently being put are likely to increase the risk of harm

-- whether the substances have migrated or are likely to migrate from the land
+- the substances have migrated or are likely to migrate from the land

-The EPA notifies those responsible for significant contamination, owners, occupiers and local authorities once it has declared significantly contaminated land.
-The declaration is a means of informing affected parties and the broader public about the contamination.
+The EPA notifies those responsible for significant contamination, landowners, occupiers, and local council when it has declared significantly contaminated land.

 The EPA has developed a policy for publishing notices about land regulated under the CLM Act.